-The first substantive revision was made in February 2011, which was made upon the Criminal Justice Advisory Committee request to realign the Certificate Program and the Criminal Justice Associate Degree Program.
-It also addressed new general education core requirements to commence fall Semester 2003.
-The second substantive revision created a new area of concentration in Marine & Terrestrial Conservation Enforcement.
-Students may now elect to graduate with a Certificate in Criminal Justice in either the Law Enforcement Track or Marine & Terrestrial Conservation Enforcement Track.
+The first substantive revision was made in February 2011, which was made upon the Criminal Justice Advisory Committee's request to realign the Certificate Program and the Criminal Justice Associate Degree Program.
+It also addressed new general education core requirements to commence Fall Semester 2003.

+This the second substantive revision that proposes to create a new area of concentration in Marine & Terrestrial Conservation Enforcement.
+Thus, students may now elect to graduate with a Certificate in Criminal Justice with an emphasis in either the Law Enforcement Track or Marine & Terrestrial Conservation Enforcement Track.